[FAQ] Known Issues

 This is a list of known problems - partially including workarounds.
 The list is updated regularly, closed items are removed.
 Please note this should be a comprehensive and complete list.
 All other issues should be due to some hardware issues (includes compatibility problems), problems with the iPhone's or Android phone's setup (includes disturbing background apps), or wrong use.
 For the later, please just raise the issue / ask in the "Using LapTimer" section of this forum.

 - [Android 10] Due to changed permission models in Android 10, exporting data or backing up doesn't work.
-We have no workaround for this yet, but work on a fix.
+This item will be fixed in LapTimer v24.
+Workaround is to join the v24 beta here.

 - [all] Check Data may fail in case recordings in Lap List "overlap".
 This problem can occur when importing laps recorded by others - and during the time you recorded data too.
 Challenges can generate this issue too.
 Check Data will probably purge recordings in this situations.
 Watch out in case it is taking a long time to complete.
 The issue is analyzed but requires quite some work to fix.
 Workaround: whenever a Check Data is performed, LapTimer will create a System Backup front up.
 So you can return to your old database (in Administration ‣ Databases), remove the overlapping laps, and run Check Data again.

 - [OBD] We have a handful of car / OBD II adapter combinations LapTimer fails when optimizing requests.
 The pattern is not completely analyzed, but we are working on it.
 Workaround: see Debugging OBD Connections for the three settings influencing LapTimer's request strategy.
 Try to change them as discussed in the article.